Common Flute Problems – Possible fixes and solutions

 The only fix is to take to your local technician who will have the correct tools to fix this.

 2. The flute being dropped on its foot joint; this can cause the tenon to shrink in the back.
 You can normally feel this by removing the foot joint and feeling the inside of the tenon on the main flute body.
 You will be able to feel a ridge.

 Again, the only real fix is to take to your local technician who will have the correct tools to fix this.

 If your foot joint has suddenly become stiff, there are a couple of possible reasons.

 1. Check both the tenon and foot joint for any misshapen areas and marks.
 Any change in the shape or dimension will make the foot joint stiff, or even stuck.
 This can be the smallest of changes in shape, you may not even be able to see it with the human eye.

 Only your local technician will be able to fix this problem.
-If the foot joint is stuck then leaving it for your local specialist is the thing to do.
+If the foot joint is stuck then leaving it for a technician is the thing to do.
 More damage can be caused when trying to remove the foot joint forcibly.